wifi-sweet-spot/ns3/README.md

 ## Content of the repository

-The `.cc` folder contains the ns3 script.
+The `cc` folder contains the ns3 script.
 It has been run with ns3-30.1 (https://www.nsnam.org/releases/ns-3-30/).

 `wifi-central-controlled-aggregation_v199.cc` is the main ns3 file used for the paper.